deliaconstantino/plantdwellers-2.0-backend/devlog.md

 ## 9
 [x] add delete plant option for user's own plants as button from plant card [x] update plant card to render a leaf photo

+#10
+[] fix spacing/styling on Home page
+[] fix routes/router
+[] update logout to be just a click not a page change [] add option for user to create/join a home after they sign up

+# Extras
+[] implement responsive design